Back

 On the orthodontic A–B sagittal axis, the maxillary A-point sits about +4 mm ahead of the mandibular B-point in a balanced (Class I) face.
 When A is more than +6 mm ahead of B the jaw reads as retrognathic (Class II); when B sits more than 4 mm ahead of A, the jaw is prognathic (Class III).
 Thresholds from Naini (2011).

-A recessed chin pulls the lower third out of balance with the rest of the face.
-In adolescents that imbalance can wear on self-image, and in severe cases the retrusion is large enough that the airway is compromised and the patient needs intubation before any cosmetic step is considered.
+A recessed chin pulls the lower third of the face out of balance with everything above it.
+In adolescents that imbalance can wear on self-image, and in severe cases the jaw is set back far enough to compromise the airway, so the patient needs intubation before anyone considers a cosmetic step.

-When breathing is not the issue, the fix is cosmetic.
-Surgeons reshape or advance the chin through genioplasty, place an alloplastic chin implant, or build projection with hyaluronic-acid filler.
-Each option targets the same problem from a different angle: filler is fastest and reversible, an implant adds permanent volume, and genioplasty moves the underlying bone.
-Demand has tracked the modern preference for a defined jawline, and the American Society for Aesthetic Plastic Surgery now lists chin work among its more commonly requested cosmetic procedures.
+When breathing is not the problem, the fix is cosmetic.
+Surgeons can reshape or advance the chin through genioplasty, place an alloplastic chin implant, or build projection with hyaluronic acid filler.
+Each comes at the problem differently: filler is the fastest and is reversible, an implant adds permanent volume, and genioplasty moves the underlying bone.
+Demand has followed the modern taste for a defined jawline, and the American Society for Aesthetic Plastic Surgery now lists chin work among its more commonly requested procedures.

 Four-stage severity progression of mandibular retrognathia on a single male profile from none to severe, identity and framing held constant